Tuesday, December 21, 2021

 The brothers are on the Honour Board and have a Memorial tree.
 The brothers are also listed on the Tooradin State School Honour Board, see here.

-The boys were also the grandsons of the Reverend Alexander Duff and his wife, Annie Tucker.
+The boys were also the grandsons of the Reverend Alexander Duff and his wife, Annie Tucker, and they are first cousins of the Lecky brothers, mentioned below.
 Another son of the Reverend Duff, Walter, married Eva Sharp, who I assume is connected to Henry Sharp, listed below, possibly his aunty.
-There is more on the Duff family at the bottom of this post.
+There is more on the Duff family, here.

 Duggan, Raymond Stacey (SN 409) Raymond enlisted on May 16, 1916, he was a 26 year old farmer and his address was Tooradin.
 Whist he was still overseas he married Violet Foster in England in September 1918.
 Raymond Returned to Australia August 8, 1919.
 Raymond is on the Honor Board and has a Memorial tree.